diveshthapa/diveshthapa/README.md

 <hr>
 <br>

-I'm Web Developer (PHP/Laravel) and Graphic Designer.
+I'm IT Officer | Web Developer (PHP/Laravel) and Graphic Designer.
 I'm an enthusiast learner of new things.

 <br>